iamgp/dataflow/docs/onboarding.md

 - The PRD in the root of the repository
 - The README.md file for quick reference

-If you encounter any issues not covered here, please reach out to the team via [contact information].
+If you encounter any issues not covered in the documentation, please reach out to the team via [contact information].